Information for New Riders

 In some extremely rare circumstances eg very severe weather, we may cancel your lesson by mutual agreement and carry the payment forward.
 We will contact you if that is the case so please ensure that your contact details are up to date.
 Sadly this does not include rain or low temperatures!

-Arrive approximately 10 minutes for your first lesson to allow time to meet your horse / pony and to fill in our forms.
+Arrive approximately 10 minutes early for your first lesson to allow time to meet your horse / pony and to fill in our forms.

 Please be honest about any past injuries (no matter how small you may think they are).
 Your coach needs to be aware of any issues so they can avoid further injuries.